The Grand National is one of the most famous and unpredictable horse races in the world - and it takes place today.

-In both 2011 and 2012, two horses died racing in the Grand National race itself and charities like the RSPCA say that had to change.
+In both 2011 and 2012, two horses died racing in the Grand National race itself and charities like the Royal Society for the Protection of Cruelty to Animals (RSPCA) said things had to change.

 Organisers of the race have made the fences lower and drops shorter to reduce the danger of the race.

-There have been no fatalities in the Grand National race itself since 2012, but there have been in other races that take part across the three-day event.
+There have been no deaths in the Grand National race itself since 2012, but there have been in other races that take part across the three-day event.